 Memory

-There are many types of memory, however the main model (Atkinson-Shiffrin Model) consists of 3 main parts:
+There are many types of memory.
+However, the main model (Atkinson-Shiffrin Model) consists of 3 main parts:

-Another model of memory (The Levels of Processing Theory) theorizes that the more we encode information, the longer we can remember it.
+Another memory model (The Levels of Processing Theory) theorizes that the more we encode information, the longer we can remember it.
 Encoding information is the process of "making use" of it.
 For example, you might remember a new friend's name because she looks like a character from a movie you saw.

 The Primacy Effect and Recency Effect break up the Serial Position Effect into two parts.
 The Primacy Effect is the tendency to remember the beginning of a list, such as the first person you meet at a conference.
-The Recency Effect is the tendency to remember the last of a list, such as the last side-effects of a medication.
+The Recency Effect is the tendency to remember the last of a list, such as the last side effects of a medication.
 Both of these can be used during studying to improve student retention.

-Acronym: Instead of trying to remember an entire sentence or phrase, you can turn just keep the first letter of each word.
+Acronym: Instead of trying to remember an entire sentence or phrase, you can keep the first letter of each word.
 For example, "POTUS" and "ROY G. BIV" are both acronyms commonly taught to students.

-Chunking: Most people can remember 5-7 items in short term memory at a time.
-When they chunk information into pieces of 3-4 items, they can hold up to 4 'chunks', which increases the number to 12-16 items in short term memory.
+Chunking: Most people can remember 5-7 items in short-term memory at a time.
+When they chunk information into pieces of 3-4 items, they can hold up to 4 'chunks', which increases the number to 12-16 items in short-term memory.

 Learning